Chalarangelo/30-seconds-of-code/content/snippets/html/s/lazy-loading-images.md

 ```html
 <img src="/img/duck.png" alt="A rubber duck" loading="lazy" />
 ```
+> [!NOTE]
+>

-**Note on browser compatibility:** At the time of writing, the `loading` attribute is supported in most modern browsers, except for Safari, but not in legacy browsers, such as IE. On that note, lazy loading can be seen as a progressive enhancement for browsers that support it, so it's still worth adding for any users that can benefit from it.
+> At the time of writing, the `loading` attribute is supported in most modern browsers, except for Safari, but not in legacy browsers, such as IE. On that note, lazy loading can be seen as a progressive enhancement for browsers that support it, so it's still worth adding for any users that can benefit from it.